Hayley Williams shares fan cover of Paramore's 'Hard Times' for Teens 4 Equality

 The ‘Petals For Amor’ musician handed over control of her profile to the activist group earlier this week after attending their Black Lives Matter protest in Nashville, Tennessee.

-“What they are doing as a part of advancing the BLM movement is punk AF and completely heroic,” Williams wrote after participating in the event, adding that she’d be giving them access to her Instagram “in effort to put a spotlight on [their] work”.
+“What they are doing as a part of advancing the BLM movement is punk AF and completely heroic,” Williams wrote after participating in the event, adding that she’d be giving the group access to her Instagram “in effort to put a spotlight on [their] work”.

 young ppl- thank you for entering into – and even starting!!!- these conversations. ❤️